Presentation and Status in Health Basket

 Pregnancy and Lactation

 Pregnancy: Hydroxychloroquine crosses the placenta.
 Data are limited regarding the use of hydroxychloroquine during pregnancy.
 It should be noted that 4-aminoquinolines in therapeutic doses have been associated with central nervous system damage, including ototoxicity (auditory and vestibular toxicity, congenital deafness), retinal hemorrhages and abnormal retinal pigmentation.
 The use of this drug in the treatment of malaria or suppression of malaria in high risk situations may be justified if the treating physician considers the risk to the foetus is outweighed by the benefits to the mother and foetus.

-Nursing Mothers: Careful consideration should be given to using hydroxychloroquine during lactation, since it has been known to be excreted in small amounts in human breast milk and it is known that infants are extremely sensitive to the toxic effects of 4-aminoquinones.
+Lactation: Careful consideration should be given to using hydroxychloroquine during lactation, since it has been known to be excreted in small amounts in human breast milk and it is known that infants are extremely sensitive to the toxic effects of 4-aminoquinones.

 See prescribing information for full details.